Key Takeaways

 FAQs

-- Cash back redemptions return only 1¢ per point.
+Cash back redemptions return only 1¢ per point.
 Booking travel through the Chase Travel Portal can be worth up to 2¢ per point with the Chase Sapphire Reserve for points boost redemptions.
-Transferring points to airline or hotel partners can deliver even higher value, up to 7–10¢ per point.
+Transferring points to airline or hotel partners can deliver even higher value in certain situations.

-- The two Chase Sapphire Reserve cards, personal and business, offer the biggest signup bonuses and most perks, but they also carry higher annual fees.
-The Chase Sapphire Preferred is an excellent alternative for travelers who want strong value and transferable points with a lower fee.
+The two Chase Sapphire Reserve cards, personal and business, offer the biggest signup bonuses and most perks, but they also carry higher annual fees.
+The Chase Sapphire Preferred is an excellent alternative for travelers who want strong value and transferable points with a lower fee, though it transfers to Hyatt at 4:3 instead of 1:1 like the two Reserve cards.

-- American Express provides access to more lounges than Chase through the Global Lounge Collection, which includes Centurion Lounges, Delta Sky Clubs, and other partner lounges.
+American Express provides access to more lounges than Chase through the Global Lounge Collection, which includes Centurion Lounges, Delta Sky Clubs, and other partner lounges.
+Chase has a growing number of Sapphire Lounges, but the amount doesn't compete with Amex.
 The premium cards from both reward systems offer access to the most lounges.